-These students are members of Bryan ISD’s dual language program that is available at Johnson Elementary, Henderson Elementary and Jane Long Middle School.
+Bryan ISD’s dual language program is available at Johnson Elementary, Henderson Elementary and Long Intermediate School.
 Students learn in two languages, English and Spanish, in an instructional setting that integrates content from both languages.

 A second language is a valuable asset, but that’s not all these programs provide.
 Henderson Principal Danielle Legg said dual language promotes biculturalism in addition to bilingualism.

 “Our dual language students form a unique bond as they face similar challenges and accomplishments,” Legg said.
 “They work through these experiences together throughout their time at Henderson.”